FORTEO- teriparatide injection, solution

 Teriparatide is manufactured using a strain of Escherichia coli modified by recombinant DNA technology.

 Each prefilled delivery device (pen) delivers 20 mcg of teriparatide per dose for up to 28 days.
+Each device contains additional volume to allow troubleshooting of the device 2 times.

 12 CLINICAL PHARMACOLOGY